afadxb/bot2/README.md

 pytest
 ```

-The default sentiment model is a lightweight heuristic stub; swap in a stronger model such as FinBERT by editing `sentiment_service/fastapi_sentiment.py`.
+The default sentiment model uses the [FinBERT](https://huggingface.co/ProsusAI/finbert) transformer fine-tuned for financial text.
+If the model isn't available at runtime, the service falls back to a lightweight heuristic stub.

 ### Verify
 - Health: `curl http://localhost:8000/health` → `{ "ok": true }`